+86 755 8671 9955

 Weaknesses:

-• Not ideal for manufacturing, supply chain, or inventory-heavy businesses
+• Not built for manufacturing, supply chain, or inventory-heavy businesses

 • High cost relative to mid-market alternatives

-• Limited third-party integrations compared to SAP or Oracle
+• Fewer third-party integrations than SAP or Oracle

-Verdict: Workday is the top choice for large professional services, healthcare, and financial services firms focused on workforce and financial management.
+Verdict: Workday is the top ERP for large professional services, healthcare, and financial services firms focused on workforce management and financial planning.
+It is less suited for operations-heavy or manufacturing environments.

 5. Sage Intacct